shivamshukla-88/weatherAPI/README.md

 9. Now add "/v1/weather" to url to get default city weather details(which is melbourne).

 10. Or add "/v1/weather?city=melbourne" to URL to get specific city  weather details.

+11. http://api.weatherstack.com/ is default weather API to get details.
+In case API is not up it will redirect to "http://api.openweathermap.org/".

+12. You will see output in JSON formate.
+Temp in celsius and wind speed.